Derius Swinton II: San Francisco 49ers

 On January 22, 2016, Swinton was hired by the San Francisco 49ers as their special teams coordinator under by head coach Chip Kelly.

 Chicago Bears (second stint)

 Following the firing of Kelly in San Francisco, Swinton returned to the Chicago Bears as their assistant special teams coach in 2017.

 Detroit Lions

 In 2018, Swinton was hired by the Detroit Lions as an offensive assistant under head coach Matt Patricia.

 Arizona Cardinals

 In 2019, Swinton joined the Arizona Cardinals under the Bill Walsh NFL diversity coaching fellowship.
 In 2020, Swinton was hired full-time by the Cardinals to serve as their assistant special teams coach.

 Los Angeles Chargers

 On January 25, 2021, Swinton was hired by the Los Angeles Chargers as their special teams coordinator under head coach Brandon Staley.
 Following the 2021 season, on January 19, 2022, Swinton was fired by the Chargers.

-Raiders
+Las Vegas Raiders

-In 2023 he was hired by the Raiders as a special teams assistant.
+On March 3, 2023, Swinton was hired by the Las Vegas Raiders as a special teams assistant.
+On November 7, 2025, Swinton was appointed as interim special teams coordinator after the firing of Tom McMahon.